appiahjo/HeartData/README.md

 # HeartData
-this contains heart data and programs to analyze the data
+This repository contains heart disease data and programs to analyze the data for the Hellman Scholar's program